Training robust and generalizable quantum models: Quantum models and their Lipschitz bounds

-compare Figure~\ref{fig:data_re_uploading_circuit}.
 Note that each of the unitary operators $U_{j,\Theta_j}(x)$ involves the full data vector $x$, i.e., the data are loaded repeatedly into the circuit, a strategy that is commonly referred to as data re-uploading~\cite{perez2020data}.
 The encoding of the data $x$ into each $U_{j,\Theta_j}(x)$ is realized via an affine function $w_j^\top x+\theta_j$, where both $w_j$ and $\theta_j$ are trainable parameters.
 Hence, we refer to~\eqref{eq:QML_circuit} as a quantum model with trainable encoding.
 Such trainable encodings are a generalization of common quantum models~\cite{schuld2021machine,benedetti2019parameterized,havlicek2019supervised,schuld2019quantum,abbas2021power,schuld2021effect}, for which the $w_j$'s are fixed (typically unit vectors) and only the $\theta_j$'s are trained.
-In particular, our analysis results apply equally to these fixed-encoding quantum models.
-Later in the paper, we demonstrate with both theoretical and numerical results that trainable encodings can yield significant robustness and generalization improvements in comparison to fixed (i.e., non-trainable) encodings.

-Our results make use of Lipschitz bounds defined in~\eqref{eq:def_lipschitz}.
+Our results rely on Lipschitz bounds~\eqref{eq:def_lipschitz}.
 A Lipschitz bound quantifies the maximum perturbation of $f$ that can be caused by input variations.
 For the quantum model $f_{\Theta}$, we can state the following Lipschitz bound